brotherhui/05-practice-hystrix-kafka-dashboard/README.md

 # Step3: enable microservice hystrix collector
 - add spring-cloud-netflix-hystrix-stream, spring-cloud-starter-stream-*, see hello1 and hello2
 - this will automatically send the informations into turbine server which is collected by kafka.
 # Step3-NOTICE: enable eurekaClient is very importand for hystrix-stream. it must use this client.
-But you don't need to have a eureka server at the time.
+But you don't need to have a eureka server at the same time.
 So don't worry about the exception of register eureka server.

 # Test1:
 - Object: To see if single hystrix is working.